Robert Quinlan, Ph.D.

 Pullman, WA 99164-4910 USA

 Office: College Hall 219

-Areas: Evolutionary & behavioral ecology, medical & psychological anthropology, methods, cross-cultural analysis, East Africa
+Areas: Evolutionary & behavioral ecology, medical & psychological anthropology, ethnobiology, methods, cross-cultural analysis, East Africa

-My research focuses on relations among environmental risk, human reproductive behavior, life history, and cultural and psychological factors associated with risk.
-After many years of research in the West Indies, I relocated my field research to East Africa in 2011 where I am engaged in a study of life history and population pressures in Ethiopia.
+My research focuses on relations among environmental risk, human behavior, life history, and cultural and psychological factors associated with risky environments.
+After many years of research in the West Indies, I relocated my field research to East Africa in 2011 where I am engaged in a study of vulnerability and household responses to environmental perturbation in SW Ethiopia.
 I am also co-PI on a NSF funded study of the evolution of antibiotic resistance among agro-pastoralists in Northern Tanzania.
-I am very interested in developing research capacity in East African Universities, especially at Hawassa University in Ethiopia.
+I am very interested in developing research capacity in African Universities, and I have been involved with the development of the Social Anthropology Graduate Program at Hawassa University in Ethiopia.
 I regularly teach Human Issues in International Development; Quantitative Methods in Anthropology; History of Anthropological Thought; and graduate seminars on various topics in sociocultural anthropology and human behavioral ecology.